 • Add bell peppers

-• Use different types of potatoes- shredded, diced or even the ones with veggies in the mix.
+• Use different types of potatoes – shredded, diced or even the ones with veggies in the mix.

-What to serve with easy cheesy potato casserole?
+What to serve with this recipe?

 Tips for the Best Cheesy Potato Casserole

 • One of our favorite time saving tips is to use a small food chopper or processor to quickly and easily chop the onions.
-I also freeze onions and peppers to use in recipes like this.

 • Make ahead to save time the day of the event.
 You can actually make this 2 days in advance and put in the fridge.
 Just bake it when you are ready to serve.